SkalskiP/awesome-chatgpt-code-interpreter-experiments/README.md

 ## 💻 code interpreter

-Code Interpreter is an official ChatGPT plugin for data analytics, image conversions, editing code, and more.
-It is now available to all ChatGPT Plus users.
+Code Interpreter is an official ChatGPT [plugin](https://openai.com/blog/chatgpt-plugins) for data analytics, image conversions, editing code, and more.
+Since July 6th, 2023 it is available to all ChatGPT Plus users.
 It provides OpenaAI models with a working Python interpreter in a sandboxed, firewalled execution environment.
-Importantly, you can upload and download files, opening up many possibilities!
+Importantly, for the first time, it is possible to upload and download files.

 ## 💬 prompts

 ### Detect and track face on the video

-Currently, OpenAI does not allow deep learning in the Code Interpreter environment.
+Currently, OpenAI does not allow access to pre-trained deep learning models in the Code Interpreter environment.
 However, it is still possible to detect and track objects.
 We just need to be more creative.
 [Haar Cascade](https://en.wikipedia.org/wiki/Haar-like_feature) was one of the most popular approaches to face detection in old-school computer vision.

 <details close>
 <summary>👉 steps</summary>